[TOC]

 Price : 1000, // Price

-Type : 0 // Order type, refer to the order type in the constant, 0 is ORDER_TYPE_BUY, ORDER_TYPE_BUY is 0
+Type : 0 // Order Type; refer to the order type in the constants; 0 is ORDER_TYPE_BUY, meaning the value of ORDER_TYPE_BUY is 0

 }